bitcoin/bitcoin/doc/multisig-tutorial.md

 for x in "${!xpubs[@]}"; do printf "[%s]=%s\n" "$x" "${xpubs[$x]}" ; done
 ```

-As previously mentioned, this step extracts the `m/84'/1'/0'` account instead of the path defined in [BIP 45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/bitcoin/bips/blob/master/bip-0087.mediawiki), since there is no way to extract a specific path in Bitcoin Core at the time of writing.
+As previously mentioned, this step extracts the `m/84'/1'/0'` account instead of the path defined in [BIP 45](https://github.com/syscoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/syscoin/bips/blob/master/bip-0087.mediawiki), since there is no way to extract a specific path in Syscoin Core at the time of writing.

 ### 1.2 Define the Multisig Descriptors